ranifarhat/Y1YL-Labs/Session 6, Bootstrap/README.md

 # Bootstrap - Lab

 ## Objective:
-In this lab, you will experiment with Bootstrap's grid system, get to know how to work with it, and create ***responsive*** web applications suitable to **any device**!
+In this lab, you will experiment with Bootstrap's grid system and its' many different elements, get to know how to work with it, and create ***responsive*** web applications suitable to **any device**!